-- d) Evaluating Bids (continued): - 6.
+- 2.1 Informal Quotes (continued): - d) Evaluating Bids (continued): - 6.
 Financial resources available for contract performance. - 7.
 Ability to provide future maintenance and service, if necessary.

 2.2 Purchase Order

 A purchase order shall be prepared detailing the vendor name, address, item being purchased, total price including tax and shipping, and budget account to be charged.
 The purchase order shall be signed and dated by the Department Head.